BaptismOpen or Close

 Starting PointOpen or Close

 Starting Point groups are safe places for people with questions about faith and for those who want to learn about the Bible and Christianity.
-Groups meet for about ten weeks and together explore the grand story of the Bible.
+Groups meet for about eight weeks and together explore the grand story of the Bible.

 Guest ServicesOpen or Close